ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 ## R Walk-throughs

 I use R in all my courses, and over the years I've built up a library of teaching scripts.
 Since 2015 I've been converting these to R Markdown as each one comes up in class.
 [Here are the ones I've gotten to so far.](r/Rwalkthroughs.html)  You can find the raw R markdown files through my [GitHub page.](http://www.github.com/jgscott/)

+## Case studies

+I have built up a library of data-analysis case studies, which I am slowly migrating to this website.
+[You can find them here.](cases/cases.html)